 Luxury automaker Packard was also on the skids in the early fifties.
 The price war had affected Packard almost as badly as it had Studebaker and Hudson and its old rival Cadillac had eclipsed it in sales and prestige.
 While it had previously been the most elite of American automakers, by 1953, Packard was looking old-fashioned.

-Although Studebaker had higher volume, a bigger dealer network, and a lower price point than Packard, it was not Nance’s first choice, which was Kenosha, Wisconsin’s Nash Motors.
-Nash president George W. Mason been proposing a merger of the independents since 1946 and Nance’s predecessor, Hugh Ferry, had begun negotiations with Mason to create such an alliance, which they hoped would eventually include Packard, Nash, Studebaker, and Hudson.
+Although Studebaker had higher volume, a bigger dealer network, and a lower price point than Packard did, the South Bend firm was not Nance’s first choice.
+Nance preferred was Kenosha, Wisconsin’s Nash Motors, whose president, George W. Mason, been proposing a merger of the independents since 1946.
+Nance’s predecessor, Hugh Ferry, had begun negotiations with Mason to create such an alliance, which they hoped would eventually include Packard, Nash, Studebaker, and Hudson.

 In January 1954, Nash and Hudson agreed to merge, reforming as the American Motors Corporation in May.
 For a time, it seemed that Packard might join them, but its board was wary of AMC, recognizing that the new company would end the year deep in the red.
 In February, the Packard board refused to even hear George Mason’s merger proposal, opting instead to pursue a merger with Studebaker, independent of AMC.